anushka-hande/demo/README.md

-# demo
+# The Demo Project
-This is a demo project for AI Trends modules of my PGCP-AI course,
+This is a demo project for the AI Trends modules of my PGCP-AI course.
+In this, we will learn the basics of Git and GitHub.